shakyav/openshift-intern-workshop/README.md

 You will see a message: `Could not find the 'iam' file`

-We need to set the value first by doing a POST request to the enpoint
+We need to set the value first by doing a POST request to the endpoint

 ```
 curl -X POST $APP_URL/iam/<YOUR_NAME_HERE>